Minor in Medical Humanities

 Distinction in Research and Creative Work

 Students completing the minor in Medical Humanities are eligible to apply for the university honor Distinction in Research and Creative Work.
 If awarded, Distinction will be noted on the student's transcript upon graduation and on commencement materials.
 All applications for Distinction will be judged by a committee of faculty affiliated with the program in Medical Humanities.
-Work deemed to be "above and beyond" expectation will be considered for Distinction..
+Distinction in Medical Humanities recognizes extraordinary accomplishments in the project submitted for this award.

-- Applications for Distinction, including faculty letters of support, must be submitted on or before the last day of classes in the spring semester by 5:00 pm.
+- Applications for Distinction, including faculty evaluation forms, must be submitted 1 week before the last day of classes in the spring semester by 5:00 pm.

-- As part of the application for Distinction, students must submit a single-authored research or creative work, created for a Medical Humanities class, that represents the substantive output of a semester's work (length will vary by discipline).
+- As part of the application for Distinction, students must submit a single-authored research or creative work, created for a Medical Humanities class or a non-credit-bearing MDHM research project supervised by an MDHM-affiliated faculty member that represents the substantive output of a semester's work (length will vary by discipline).

 - Applications and eligibility guidelines are available on the Medical Humanities website at: https://medicalhumanities.rice.edu/distinction-research-and-creative-work.